tomka/rust-ngpre/README.md

 A (mostly pure) rust implementation of the [Neuroglancer Precomputed n-dimensional tensor file system storage format](https://github.com/google/neuroglancer/tree/master/src/neuroglancer/datasource/precomputed) created by the Jeremy Maitin-Shepard at Google.
 This library is based on the [rust-n5](https://github.com/aschampion/rust-n5) library and reused a lot of its infrastructure.

-## Differences from Java NgPre
-- Dataset paths may be relative.
-The root path in a dataset is addressable both by `"/"` and `""`.
-- Dataset paths are more strict.
-Calling methods with paths outside the dataset, e.g., `".."`, will return a `Result::Err`.

 ## Minimum supported Rust version (MSRV)

 Stable 1.39